samuelyee/inbox-contract/README.md

-# ethereum-inbox project
+# Inbox project
-For me to follow the Udemy's "Ethereum and Solidity: The Complete Developer's Guide".
+For me to follow the first inbox project in the Udemy's "Ethereum and Solidity: The Complete Developer's Guide".
 However, the course is using an old Solidity version of 0.4.17 and current is now 0.8.x.
 I have commented the old code and mapped it over to the newer Solidity 0.8.x.

 ## Unit Test
 Take note of the `test\Inbox.test.js`, which is important to test the smart contract before deploying.
 Test run it using `npm run test`